raspberrypilearning/scary-spot-the-difference/worksheet.md

 1. Then you'll need the image you're going to swap out to give them a fright.
 This hippo one should do the trick, but you can find your own online if you like.
 ![image](images/hippo.jpg)
 CC BY-SA 2.0 [Catrin Austin](https://www.flickr.com/photos/catrinaustin/5915891844)
 1. Lastly you'll need a scary sound to really give them a fright.
 You can download [this](http://soundbible.com/1627-Female-Scream-Horror.html) one, which should do the trick.
+Make sure you download the `wav` version of the file.
 1. Save all the files in a single directory, where your python script will be.

 ## Setting up the pygame window